kylehuang041/Resume/resume.md

 <strong><i>Projects</i></strong>

-: * <b>Family Business</b>: Designed and developed a static website for a family business using HTML, CSS, and JS.
+: \* <b>Family Business</b>: Designed and developed a static website for a family business using HTML, CSS, and JS.
 The website offers responsive design using media and flex.

-: * <b>Weather API</b>: Created a weather app using API.
+: \* <b>Weather API</b>: Created a weather app using API.
 I used HTML/CSS and JavaScript to fetch API and make changes to the content.
 It displays the location, temperature, condition, and date.

-: * <b>Restaurant Order Program</b>: Made using Java, It is like ordering food from a restaurant and after the food order, it would give a receipt.
+: \* <b>Restaurant Order Program</b>: Made using Java, It is like ordering food from a restaurant and after the food order, it would give a receipt.
 Also has the option to download it.

-: * <b>Portfolio</b>: my portfolio shows my projects, intro about me, contact form, and image gallery of my photos that I've taken.
+: \* <b>Portfolio</b>: my portfolio shows my projects, intro about me, contact form, and image gallery of my photos that I've taken.
 I used HTML/CSS and Javascript.
 Used pseudo animations, API, binary search, quick sort, HTML DOM manipulation, local storage, etc.

-: * <b>Calculator</b>: Made using Java GUI.
+: \* <b>Calculator</b>: Made using Java GUI.
 It calculates from left to right with no order of operations.

-: * <b>UWB Hackathon 2021</b>: we made an alternative of the course catalog of UW.
+: \* <b>UWB Hackathon 2021</b>: we made an alternative of the course catalog of UW.
 I worked on the HTML/CSS of the contents and responsiveness.
 Kyle Huynh worked on the javascript for the table.
 We actually made two versions, one using Figma by Bailey.
 Group members: Kyle Huang, Bailey Marie, Kyle Huynh, Kyle Fukuda, and Gwen Furiato.

 ### Certificates

 <hr style="background: #0d6288">

 September 2020
-: * Responsive Web Design (freeCodeCamp)
+: \* Responsive Web Design (freeCodeCamp)

-Autumn 2021
+September 2021
-: * Learnng React.js

-: * Excel 2016: Introduction to Formulas and Functions
+: \* Excel 2016: Introduction to Formulas and Functions (LinkedIn Learning)

-: * Excel Essential Training (Office 365/Microsoft 365)
+: \* Excel Essential Training (Office 365/Microsoft 365, LinkedIn Learning)

+December 2021
+: _ Learning React.js (LinkedIn Learning)
+: _ JavaScript Algorithms and Data Structures (freeCodeCamp)

 ### Skills